 What are the Risks of Not Having a Tripartite Agreement?

 It is possible to carry out an intra-group transfer, or to outsource, without a tripartite agreement.
-There can be some risks involved in this option, however.
+In some cases this may be necessary as the law in that country does not recognize tri-partite agreements.
+Where tri-partite agreements are permitted, however, there can be some risks involved in not using them.
 Two examples of how this could go wrong include:

 What Should You Include in a Workforce Tripartite Agreement?

 Usually, in a workforce tripartite agreement, all parties agree that the original employment relationship (with company x) will be switched to a new employer (company y).
 At the same time, the original employment contract is terminated, without severance or other benefits that usually accrue on termination.